epic-miner/epic-miner-Fooocus-Sagemaker-Studio-Lab/README.md

 Fooocus installer for Sagemaker Studio Lab

-Simply add this repo to Sagemaker and run `sh start.sh`
+Simply add this repo to Sagemaker and run `sh start.sh` you can watch vedio on YouTube https://youtu.be/rO9Jp88YFE0?si=KRvc-BKfnXL4FT1M

-you can watch vedio on YouTube https://youtu.be/rO9Jp88YFE0?si=KRvc-BKfnXL4FT1M
+if you want to run that on collab withot disconnect then follow this vedio

 HERE SOME GENRATED  IMAGES OF THAT